For information in Hebrew, click here.

 Gvanim by the Bay was inspired by Gvanim, a similar program launched in Israel in 2000.
 Initiated by the Israeli Amuta of the Jewish Federation of San Francisco, Gvanim combines study and action in the area of pluralistic Jewish identity in Israel.
 Its diverse alumni have developed dozens of projects in which thousands of Israelis participate every year.

 The Jewish Federation of San Francisco started Gvanim by the Bay as well and hosted its first two classes.
-The third cohort was the first class to be run by the [email protected], continued by Gvanim 4–13.
-Cohort 14 is scheduled to begin in November 2022.
+The third cohort was the first class to be run by the ICC@JCC, continued by Gvanim 4–14.
+Cohort 15 is scheduled to begin in November 2023.

 The program includes studies of Jewish and Israeli texts, lectures by leading guest speakers and in-depth discussions that create an enriching experience for the participants.
 Moreover, professional facilitation encourages tolerance to diverse opinions and an understanding of the pluralism of the Israeli-Jewish identity.